whyboris/utilitarianism.net/content/near-utilitarian-alternatives.md

 ### Aesthetic Value

 Welfarism may be challenged in a different way by considering our attitudes towards objects of beauty.
 Consider the awe you feel at observing a magnificent waterfall or pondering the immensity of the universe.
 It seems _fitting_, or genuinely appropriate, to directly appreciate these things and other objects of beauty—great art, music, natural wonders, etc. “Direct appreciation” here is a form of non-instrumental valuing, recognizably distinct from merely regarding something as instrumentally _useful_.
-But such non-instrumental valu_ing_ can only be truly warranted by objects that are non-instrumentally valu_able_.
+But such non-instrumental valu<em>ing</em> can only be truly warranted by objects that are non-instrumentally valu<em>able</em>.

 Welfarists thus seem to face a dilemma: either deny that such eminently appropriate-seeming responses are _in fact_ appropriate or grant that things besides welfare have intrinsic value.